 Camera and features

-First of all, it sports a CGO3 camera which is not only able to record astonishing 4K videos, but it can also record 1080p slow motion ones as well.
+First of all, it sports a CGO3 camera which is not only able to record astonishing 4K videos, but it can also record 1080p slow-motion ones as well.
 That just takes the whole “aerial video recordings” to an entirely new level, especially considering its 3-axis gimbal that comes in the package.
 In addition to all of these camera-related features, the Q500 has excellent specifications as well.
 Let’s check them out as well, shall we?

 In terms of range, Yuneec Q500 is able to reach up to 600 meters.
-Charging time is approximately 2 hours.
+The charging time is approximately 2 hours.
 Even though that might seem a bit long at first, when you consider you’ll get 25 minutes of airtime per charge, you’ll come to your senses.
 With everything that’s been said taken into consideration, I believe Yuneec Q500 is a well-built drone that surely deserves to be on our 5th spot!

 4. DJI Phantom 3 Pro

-Even though it’s been awhile since DJI Phantom 4 Pro came onto the stage, it is still a well respected (and well-versed) drone.
+Even though it’s been a while since DJI Phantom 4 Pro came onto the stage, it is still a well respected (and well-versed) drone.
 Come to think of it, on the mainstream market only newer DJI drones (and X-Star Premium) are truly better than this little fella.
 But, that’s not the end of the world for this old chap.
 On the contrary – with the recent price drop, DJI Phantom 3 Pro has become one of best bargains on the market.
 Here is everything you need to know about it:

 Camera and features